s-wild/FreeAlternative-Appcelerator-Android-Application/README.md

 - app/controllers/telephonePricing.js, generates pricing for a telephone number.

 #### Installation
+The application requires Titanium Appcelerator in order to run.
+Open the root directory in Appcelerator Platform (https://platform.appcelerator.com/) to run the application.

-Module dependancies can be installed using:
+Module dependancies can be installed within the terminal after navigating to the root directory using:

 ```
 gittio install -g